nateislas/PyRag/README.md

 ---

-**Tired of your AI assistant getting stuck with outdated information?** 🚀
+**Ready to supercharge your AI coding experience?** 🚀

-Just ask your AI assistant about Python libraries - it will automatically use PyRAG to give you current, working information that actually helps you code faster!
+Connect to https://PyRAG-MCP.fastmcp.app/mcp and experience multi-dimensional search with comprehensive, production-ready responses that actually help you build better software faster!